 - National park permit (Sagarmatha National Park Entry Permit) NPR 3000 available in Kathmandu or Monjo.
 TIMS is no longer required.

-I would recommend that you get both permits on route while trekking, it is very easy and basically impossible to miss all the checkpoints where they are available, just take enough cash.
+I would recommend that you get both permits on the route while trekking, it is very easy and basically impossible to miss all the checkpoints where they are available, just take enough cash.
+Overall the cost of the permits for hiking to Everest Base Camp is the same as for the other popular treks in Nepal e.g. the Poon Hill or Annapurna Circuit trek.

 Do you need a TIMS permit to trek to Everest Base Camp?

-TIMS ( Trekkers’ Information Management Systems) is a system that was set up by the central government of Nepal to collect data of all trekkers in Nepal and according to central government the TIMS card is a requirement before any individual can trek anywhere in Nepal.
+TIMS ( Trekkers’ Information Management Systems) is a system that was set up by the central government of Nepal to collect data of all trekkers in Nepal and according to the central government, the TIMS card is a requirement before any individual can trek anywhere in Nepal.

 From what I understand the Nepal government wants you to get a TIMS permit so that they can add you to the database of trekkers in Nepal.
 This permit costs you RPM 2000 and is only valid for a single entry into any national park.
 This permit was required and checked in the Annapurna and Langtang region, but not in the Everest region.